 How can I prevent Alabama rot?

-- keep their dog away from very muddy areas
+- keep your dog away from very muddy areas

-- wash their dog after a walk if they get wet or muddy
+- wash and dry your dog after a walk if they get wet or muddy.

 Important things to do!